CiscoDevNet/DNAC-onboarding-tools/PnP-BulkConfig-128/README.md

 DNA-C will recognise the serial number of the device, and assign the device to a site, and deploy the Day0 template.

-A simple example could include an initial configuration template, which contains varaibles.
+A simple example could include an initial configuration template, which contains variables.

 The script will recognise template variables and fill them in from the CSV file.

+NOTE: Make sure the template is not empty.

 ## work_files
 Contains the inventory files.
 These are CSV files with the device name, serial number, pid, Location, workflow and any variables required for the workflow template